POSSIBILITY OF DIVINE REVELATION

 Supernatural revelation, or divine revelation, is possible if there is nothing to prevent it (a) on the part of God, (b) on the part of man, or (c) on the part of the truth revealed.

 There is nothing to prevent revelation on the part of God.
 First, because God is almighty and capable of communicating whatever truth He wants to reveal to man.
 Second, because the revelation of truth to man is not against God’s infinite majesty and dignity.
 Some people have the silly opinion that it is unbecoming for God to be making revelations to a mere creature.
-On the contrary, the revelation of divine truth speaks of God’s great kindness and benevolence, just as it is most praiseworthy of a wise teacher to be teaching the most ignorant and backward pupil.
+On the contrary, the revelation of divine truth by God speaks of God’s great kindness and benevolence, just as it is most praiseworthy of a wise teacher to be teaching the most ignorant and backward pupil.

 There is also nothing to prevent revelation on the part of man, because it is quite normal for man to learn truth from others than through his own personal discovery.
 Can there be a better teacher for man to learn theological truths than God Himself, who possesses infinite knowledge, wisdom and authority?
 Sure, man has only a limited capacity for learning.
 But this does not mean that he cannot receive supernatural truths at all.
 It only means that he cannot have an exhaustive knowledge of the boundless truth that is revealed to him.